AlekhyaVemuri/AI_Code_Samples/CompanyLogoGenerator/Readme.md

 ## Overview

 Designing a compelling and effective company/brand logo is crucial yet time-consuming and expensive.
-This usecase explores an AI-driven approach to streamlines logo generation by combining the capabitlities of small language models and diffusion models
+This sample explores an AI-driven approach which streamlines logo generation by combining the capabitlities of small language models and diffusion models

 ## Contents